pereznetworks/A-jQuery-demo-Building-An-Interactive-Form/README.md

       3: Real-Time error messages

         The email input field conditional error messages appear right away, as soon as the input field gets the cursor and user hits enter or the email input field gets and loses focus

         The Name input field and Activity fieldset also have real-time error messages.

-        If no text is entered in the name input field, an error appears.
-As soon as text is entered in the name input field the error disappears.
+        If no text is entered in the name input field, an error appears. as soon as text is entered in the name input field the error disappears.

-        Once any activity is selected but then deselected, any no other activities are selected then an red text error appears.
+        Once any activity is selected but then deselected, and no other activities are selected then an red text error appears.
            Once any activity is selected then the error disappears,